sophiekoonin/1999stylewebsite/src/guestbook.md

 <span class="rainbow-wrapper" data-content="Sign my guestbook!"><span class="rainbow">Sign my guestbook!</span></span>{.thanksText}

-Reply to [this tweet](https://twitter.com/SOTB22Sophie/status/1575128043777056770) or mention the URL of this page on Twitter to sign the guestbook.
+Reply to [this Mastodon post](https://mastodon.social/@sophieswebmentiondemo/110451229448270720) or mention the URL of this page on Mastodon to sign the guestbook.